cproctor/qualitative-coding/README.md

 # Setup

-- All the source files you want to code should be in a directory (possibly nested).
-- Choose a working directory.
-Run `qc init`.
-This will create `settings.yaml`.
+Choose a working directory for your project.
+Run `qc init -y`.
+This will create `settings.yaml` with the default settings, and set up the required files and directories for you.
+(Visual Studio Code is the default editor.)
-- In `settings.yaml`, update `corpus_dir` with the directory holding your source files.
-This may be relative to `settings.yaml` or absolute.
-Similarly, specify directories for `codes_dir` `logs_dir`, `memos_dir`, and the YAML file where you want to store your codebook.
-Unless you're particular, the default settings are fine.
-- Run `qc init --prepare-corpus --prepare-codes --coder yourname`.
-This will hard-wrap all the text in your corpus at 80 characters and create blank coding files.

 # Usage